pmcharrison/mpt/README.md

 x$packages[x$packages$package %in% c("mpt", "psychTestR", "psychTestRCAT"), ]
 ```

+## Acknowledgements

+We are grateful to the following individuals for translating the MPT
+into new languages:

+- Pauline Larrouy-Maestri (French)
+- Dania Hollemann, Klaus Frieler, Daniel Müllensiefen (German)
+- Elina Tsigeman and Maxim Likhanov (Russian)

 ## Installation instructions (local use)

 1. If you don't have R installed, install it from here: https://cloud.r-project.org/